 Appears as red strawberry-like or purple bump on the skinMay continue to grow and spreadA hemangioma that is deeper under the skin will appear as bluish swelling under the skin

 Most hemangiomas have no further symptoms.
-However, some large hemangiomas may lead to: Ulceration—deep sores in the skinScarringDisfigurementProblems with growth and function of structures nearby such as eyes or airwayAbnormalities of the blood vessels of the eye or brain (associated with some hemangiomas of the face)Hemangiomas in other locations can be associated with heart, kidney, gastrointestinal, brain, or spinal abnormalities
+However, some large hemangiomas may lead to: Ulceration—deep sores in the skinScarringDisfigurementProblems with growth and function of structures nearby, such as the eyes or airwayAbnormalities of the blood vessels of the eye or brain (associated with some hemangiomas of the face)Hemangiomas in other locations can be associated with heart, kidney, gastrointestinal, brain, or spinal abnormalities

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Some hemangiomas are obvious with physical exam.
 If there is any question, your doctor may recommend testing.
 Tests may also be done to determine the size and effect on nearby organs.

 Imaging tests can evaluate the hemangioma and surrounding structures.
 These may include: CT scanMRI scanAngiography

-Acetaminophen for pain reliefSteroids, vincristine, or beta blockers to help shrink the hemangiomaTopical ointments to help with wound healing and pain reliefAntibiotics may speed healing with or without the presence of a bacterial infectionSurgery—particularly for hemangiomas that are causing pain, or problems with sight or breathingLasers—most effective on superficial hemangiomas
+Acetaminophen for pain reliefBeta blockers, steroids, or vincristine (rarely) to help shrink the hemangiomaTopical ointments to help with wound healing and pain reliefAntibiotics may speed healing with or without the presence of a bacterial infectionSurgery—particularly for hemangiomas that are causing pain, or problems with sight or breathingLasers—most effective on superficial hemangiomas

 If ulcers have developed, more aggressive treatment may be needed.
 It may require a combination of treatments above.